WeiZHANG-mg/WeiZHANG-mg.github.io/index.md

 Peng, W., Fu, K., **Zhang, W.**, L., Xie, Y., & Zhang, J. (2020).
 A study on the robustness of pitch-range estimation from brief speech segments. _International Journal of Asian Language Processing_, 30(01), Article 2050003. [https://doi.org/10.1142/S2717554520500034](https://doi.org/10.1142/S2717554520500034)

-**Zhang, W.**, Clayards, M. & Wagner, M., The interaction of focus and phrasing in Mandarin and in English.
-(In revision)

 ### Conference Proceedings (selected)